Halloween Events in the Greater Tokyo area in 2021. Featuring Halloween events for Tokyo and the prefectures of Chiba, Kanagawa and Saitama.

 Kawasaki Halloween Events

+Yugawara Halloween is back!
+Last year, 2020, it was cancelled.
 Yugawara is the only place I know in the greater Tokyo area with Halloween fireworks.
-They are the largest (only!?)
-Halloween fireworks in Japan.
-They launch about 6,000 fireworks on the last Saturday of October.
-That is just one event of several organised for the two day Halloween celebration annually.
+However, the fireworks will not be on this year on account of the pandemic.
+They normally launch about 6,000 fireworks on the last Saturday of October.
 They also have a Halloween tree which is something that caught on as a “thing” for Halloween in Japan in the last couple of years!
-Official website.
+This year things are a bit different to normal, but they will have a celebration with live stage performances.

 Yamate SeiYoukan Halloween Walk

-Held in the Sagami Ono central park, this annual event is very organised.
+Held in the Sagami Ono central park, this annual event is very organized.
 It involves trick or treat, a stamp rally and face painting.
 The official website (Japanese language only).

 Saitama Halloween Events